SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

           fraudDetectedEventReceiver.start();
           fraudDetectedEventReceiver.receiveAsync(buildFraudDetectedEventHandler(fraudDetectedEventReceiver));
       ```
+      > aside positive This code snippet builds a subscriber which will receive persistent messages published to the
+      queue **fraud-detected-events**
         * Introduce the below new methods in the SolaceEventPublisher.java file :
             ```Java
                   private MessageReceiver.MessageHandler buildFraudDetectedEventHandler(PersistentMessageReceiver fraudDetectedEventReceiver) {